In this issue:

 This Codewords includes an update on pool fencing, as well as reminders about the ban on installing foil insulation and consultation on proposed changes to various Acceptable Solutions and Verification Methods.

 I’d also like to draw your attention to the release this week of valuable information on projected construction growth.
-This is explained in detail in the on our MBIE Corporate website.
+This is explained in detail in the building and construction forecasting until 2021 media release on our MBIE Corporate website.

 Code and technical changes